 Existing members whose details are unchanged from last year - there is no need to complete an application form to renew your membership.
 Simply pay using the methods below.

-New and existing members who details have changed - please complete the below application form.
+New and existing members who details have changed - please complete the application form.

-You can pay using online banking to account number sort code .
+You can pay using online banking to account number 01827060 sort code77-05-18.
 Please put the first line of your address as reference.
 Or you can pay by cheque payable to Haslingfield Lawn Tennis Club.
 Please post membership forms and cheques to Stephen Richardson, 8 Watsons Yard, Haslingfield, CB231AB.
 Subscriptions are due for payment by 1st April.

 Memberships Required